Office of Student Life & Engagement

 Membership Dues or Fees: None

-Description: The purpose of the Society is to provide an opportunity for physical therapy students to get involved in extracurricular activities both at TJU and in the community.
+Description: The purpose of the Society is to provide an opportunity for physical therapy students to get involved in extracurricular activities both at Jefferson and in the community.
 The focus of the activities is on community service, health-related issues, and expanding knowledge of the physical therapy field.
 We have speakers come once a month to discuss their experience as a physical therapist or topics related to physical therapy.
 Participation is intended to enhance relations among the three classes of students and to further expose students to community health and physical therapy issues.
 Membership criteria include attending one organizational meeting, one educational event, and one community event per year.

 Contact Information